tempofeng/lambda-local/README.md

         > ./gradlew appRun
         ```
     1. Open http://localhost:8080/lleHelloRestService or http://localhost:8080/lleHelloLambdaProxy in your browser.
 (The path depends on your '@LambdaLocal.value')
-1. Testing on AWS Lambda and API Gateway
+1. Running on AWS Lambda and API Gateway
     1. Create a new AWS Lambda Function with default AWS API Gateway settings.
     1. Add {proxy+} to all the subpath of the Lambda Function in API Gateway.